ASIC Design For Signal Processing HeadingASIC Design For Signal Processing Heading

 The opportunity to be able to complete a final year project with a company like Bell Labs Research / Lucent Technologies has provided highly valuable experience, and has allowed me to extend my knowledge and skills far beyond what is possible within a university environment.
 I would like to thank everyone who has been involved with allowing this to happen, and who assisted me during the course of my work.
 In particular:

-• Dr Chris Nicol, of Bell Labs Research Sydney, for allowing me to work with his research team, and especially for the effort in arranging the internship that supported me for the duration of this project.
+- Dr Chris Nicol, formerly of Bell Labs Research Sydney, for allowing me to work with his research team, and especially for the effort in arranging the internship that supported me for the duration of this project.

-• Dr Dave Garrett, of Bell Labs Research Sydney, for providing readily available guidance and encouragement, as my supervisor for this work.
+- Dr Dave Garrett, formerly of Bell Labs Research Sydney, for providing readily available guidance and encouragement, as my supervisor for this work.

-• Everyone from Bell Labs Research at Lucent Technologies in North Ryde, Sydney.
-Almost everyone has provided some sort of assistance along the way, and all have contributed to the great work environment that greatly assisted with working on this project.
+- Everyone from the old Bell Labs Research at Lucent Technologies in North Ryde, Sydney.
+Almost everyone provided some sort of assistance along the way, and all have contributed to the great work environment that greatly assisted with working on this project.

 Sites of Interest